Commission considers pulling funds from Quick Strike Clean Team

 “When you start all that readjusting the funds from here to there a lot of times things get confused in the process,” said Commissioner Dennis Williams.

-> Now Commissioners are going to hold off on reprogramming he money for the strike team until after the administrator gives an update on the program that update going to come at the Special commission meeting June 30th In Augusta George Eskola WJBF NewsChannel 6.
+Now Commissioners are going to hold off on reprogramming he money for the strike team until after the administrator gives an update on the program that update going to come at the Special commission meeting June 30th.